 First of all, I’ll state the obvious.
 No one wins games like this if they turn the pigskin over excessively.
 In a close game in which one unrequited turnover could mean the difference, the turnover ratio had better be positive.
 Thus far this season, both the Buckeyes and the Nittany Lions stand dead even in the middle of the FBS (the Division formerly known as I-A) with a 0.0 average turnover ratio.
 Interestingly enough, however, two interceptions last week by Michigan State resulted in 14 points for the Spartans in their losing effort at the Horseshoe, whereas three second-half turnovers by the Hoosiers allowed the Nittany Lions to put nine points on the scoreboard, which should have been 21.
 Thus, we’re headed in the right direction here.

 We better do well somewhere because our still anemic offense, with all its red-zone difficulties, will find points hard to come by against the stingy Scarlet & Gray defense.
 The formidable run defense will threaten to put the clamps on Kinlaw and Royster, particularly if Mike Lucian sits the game out, as Paterno suggested he would.
 His backups are somewhat less capable.
 Shaw is recovering from an injury and has not practiced much, while Wisniewski is a true freshman.
+In this situation, the injured person can consult a law firm like Kennewick Church & Page PLLC to claim the compensation.
+The victim can also consider consulting the car accident attorneys who can help the victims to claim compensation for the losses and the damages caused.
+You can look into this link to know more baout the documents necessary for claim for injury compensation.
 In any case, I do not see the Penn State offensive line, no matter how “jelled” they are, manhandling the Ohio State defensive front seven.
 Quite the contrary.
 They’ve got to figure out a way to keep Vernon Gholston out of Morelli’s face.
 The Lions rank 63rd in sacks allowed.
 Furthermore, the loss of Matt Hahn means the Nittany Lions are without an experienced contributer to multiple facets of the rushing offense.
 He caught passes, too.
 Lawlor will not be able to fill his shoes in this game.
 And someone either better teach Quarless to block or put Shuler in there for run blocking, while telegraphing tight end pass plays when Quarless is in there.
 Until Quarless becomes a complete lineman/receiver (remember Kyle Brady?
 Sean McHugh?
 John Gilmore?), his great size and quickness will be available only part-time.
 Anyhow, I digress.
 With two conservative coaches running this show, the rushing game becomes all important.
 Alas, I don’t think that Penn State will have much of a rushing game, given the OSU defense and the state of the Nittany Lion offensive line.

 So, the strategy employed against Iowa and Indiana might be required to stand a chance against the Buckeyes.
 Short passes to spread the field a bit.
 Only problem there is that Ohio State ranks #1 in pass efficiency defense.
 Cool, so how the hell does Penn State get any points if it can’t run and can’t pass on OSU’s defense?
 Answer: our defense must score points.
 Michigan State’s did, but the offense provided only 3 of the 17 points; in the end they went down 24-17.
 So, I’ll amend my answer to the question I asked myself.
 Answer: our defense must score enough points.
 They must force turnovers.